 Thinking to change your home theatre?
 Then best short throw projectors are an incredibly good option.
 The day when we used to mount the projectors on walls or ceilings is gone.
 This is the time of 4k ultra HD laser projectors.

 Now, technology has made everything too easy like you just plop a projector down in front of the surface, that’s it.

 Optoma Cinemax P1 Review

-Just like the Optoma Cinemax P1, the best option for those who are going to build in a house theater.
+Just like the Optoma Cinemax P1, the best option for those who are going to build in a house theatre.
 Without any fuss like traditional projectors, it presents an outstanding image.

 The projector is made in such a way that gives you a premium feel.
 It comes with super sleek black and gold colour contrast which gives some classy royal touch to the home theater.
 Its remote is easy to navigate that’s actually a good thing.

 It might be bigger because of its 22.1 x 5.1 x 15 inches size.
 If you are a movie admirer and planning for a motion picture at night with friends then what’s better than this.

 Speakers are placed in front of the projector and are covered with grey fabric.
 At the side, there are vents for fans, which stop the projector from heat.
 On the right side 2.0 HDMI and USP port available.
 At the top, you will get an angled or opening laser projector.